 Academic dishonesty is a serious offense that may lead to probation, suspension, or expulsion.
 One form of academic dishonesty is plagiarism--the use of an author's ideas, statements, or approaches without crediting the source.
-Academic dishonesty also includes such acts as cheating by copying information from another student's examination, take-home test, or laboratory manual.
-The Code of Student Conduct is in this Bulletin and is also available in the UMSL Student Planner.
+Academic dishonesty also includes such acts as cheating by using unauthorized assistance on assignments and exams, and/or copying information from another student's examination, take-home test, or laboratory manual.

 The University of Missouri-St. Louis encourages students to pursue excellence within a respectful and collegial environment and to assume responsibility for the consequences of personal actions.
 For that reason the university requires students to reject any type of dishonest behavior.